 What is LSD?

-Lysergic acid diethylamide (commonly known as LSD) is a drug that causes an altered state of mind (hallucinations / delusions).
-Some physical effects of LSD on the body can include increased blood pressure, fast heart rate, and dilated pupils.
-This drug is usually taken by mouth, but can also be taken by injection (using a needle) or by inhalation (breathing it into lungs).
-“Acid”, “Kool-Aid”, and “Blotter Paper” are examples of slang or street names for LSD.
+Lysergic acid diethylamide (LSD) is a drug that can cause an altered state of mind (hallucinations / delusions).
+Some physical effects of LSD include increased blood pressure, fast heart rate, and dilated pupils (when the black center of the eyes are larger than usual).
+LSD can be taken by mouth, by injection (using a needle), or by inhalation (breathing it into the lungs).
+Other names for LSD include “Acid”, “Kool-Aid”, “Blotter Paper”, “Heavenly Blue” and “Microdots”.

-Long term studies have not been done to follow pregnancies with exposure to LSD to see if using LSD during pregnancy causes learning or behavioral problems for the child.
+Studies have not been done to see if LSD can cause behavior or learning issues for the child.

-There are no confirmed reports that prior use of LSD by anyone would increase the chance of having a baby with a birth defect.
-In general, exposures that fathers have are unlikely to increase the risks for babies to have a birth defect or to cause other negative pregnancy outcomes.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at: http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+There is no data to suggest that LSD affects male fertility or increases the chance of birth defects above the background risk.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.